Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins: Bayesian inference

-The correlated PM proposed by \citet{Deligiannidis:2015} correlates the random numbers/auxiliary variables, $\bm u $, used in constructing the estimators of the likelihood at the current and proposed values of the parameters to reduce the variance of the difference $\log \wh L(\bm \theta^\prime , \bm u^\prime) - \log \wh L(\bm \theta , \bm u)$ appearing in the MH acceptance ratio \eqref{eq:acceptance MH probability}.
-This method tolerates a much larger variance of the likelihood estimator without getting stuck.
+The correlated PM proposed by \citet{Deligiannidis:2015} correlates the MC random numbers, $\bm u $, used in constructing the estimators of the likelihood at the current and proposed values of the parameters to reduce the variance of the difference $\log \wh L_M(\bm \theta^\prime , \bm u^\prime) - \log \wh L_M(\bm \theta , \bm u)$ appearing in the MH acceptance ratio \eqref{eq:acceptance MH probability}.
+This method tolerates a much larger variance of the likelihood estimator without the MCMC chain getting stuck.
 The correlated PM approach is given in Algorithm \ref{alg: correlated pseudo marginal}.
+It is easy to check that the reversibility condition~\eqref{eq: detailed balance u} is satisfied under this scheme in terms of $\bm z$.